Altinity/clickhouse-operator/docs/prometheus_setup.md

   kubectl apply -f prometheus-clickhouse-operator-service-monitor.yaml -n prometheus
   ```

-Now we should have Prometheus up and running/ Let's check it out.
+Now we should have Prometheus up and running.
+Let's check it out.
 Port-forward Prometheus to `localhost` as:
 ```bash
 kubectl --namespace prometheus port-forward service/prometheus 9090